 - front two-thirds of the tongue (the back third of the tongue, or base, is considered part of the oropharynx, or throat)

-- area of the mouth underneath the tongue, called the floor
+- floor of the mouth (underneath the tongue)

 - roof of the mouth